 What adds to the frustration is that there are themes inherent in this story that aren’t often explored well in melodrama, namely how two people stay together when their joint grief isn’t identical.
 The truth is that immense tragedy often destroys couples in part because we all grieve in our own way, and the idea that Jack and Lilly are dealing with the loss of their child in such different ways that they may not make it back together is fertile ground for complex, character-driven commentary.
 But that just never happens here because everyone is too busy button-pushing.

 It doesn’t help that Melfi directs “The Starling” with all the grace of an investor’s presentation for the Hallmark Greeting Card company.
 It’s a visually flat film, which adds to the sense that the main creative drive here was to get the audience to cry.
 Most of us are open to our emotions when we watch films, but they have to be earned through character, depth, and realism.
 We can feel it when the tears aren’t earned through honesty.
 “The Starling” is too obviously weighed down with how much it wants your tears to ever really take emotional flight.

-This review was filed in conjunction with the world premiere at the Toronto International Film Festival.
+This review was originally filed in conjunction with the world premiere at the Toronto International Film Festival on September 12th.
 "The Starling" will open in limited theatrical release on September 17th before premiering on Netflix on September 24th.